Drivers in the Military in Ohio

-- Makes the application within six months after the date of discharge or separation.
+- Makes the application within 6 months after the date of discharge or separation.

-- If not in possession of an Ohio license, is the holder of an expired out-of-state license and is still on active military duty, or is within six months of their discharge date.
+- If not in possession of an Ohio license, is the holder of an expired out-of-state license and is still on active military duty, or within 6 months of their discharge date.

 If you've been in service with the Peace Corps, Volunteers in Service to America, or the Foreign Service of the United States, you may renew by mail if the following apply: